Chemical Recycling: A Dangerous Deception

 KEY FINDINGS

-There is minimal production of actual recycled plastic: Three of the remaining nine plants have a stated purpose of only making feedstock for plastic production.
+There is minimal production of actual recycled plastic: Three of the remaining eight plants have a stated purpose of only making feedstock for plastic production.
 Two only make fuels, and four make a combination of fuels, chemicals, and plastic feedstocks.

 Some plants have experienced fires and explosions.

-CHEMICAL RECYCLING TECHNOLOGICAL PROCESSES
+CHEMICAL RECYCLING PROCESSES

 One uses gasification (Eastman).